0x1F9F1/0x1f9f1.github.io/_posts/2022-05-15-multiply-inverse.md

 ## 0xDEADBEEFCAFEF00D

-So, how do we do this for `0xDEADBEEFCAFEF00D`?
+So, how do you do this for `0xDEADBEEFCAFEF00D`?
-Well, we need to write a loop which iterates over each of the unwanted bits and carries them to a higher bit, until they have all overflowed.
+Well, lets write a loop to which iterates over each of the unwanted bits and carries them to a higher bit, until they have all overflowed.
 ```c
 uint64_t a = 0xDEADBEEFCAFEF00D;
 uint64_t b = a;